stitchdata/docs/_developer-content/connect/guides/api/create-import-api-with-stitch-connect.md

 # -------------------------- #

 title: Create and configure an Import API source with Stitch Connect
-doc-type: "tutorial"
+permalink: /developers/stitch-connect/guides/create-import-api-integration-with-stitch-connect
+summary: "Using the Stitch Connect API, create a new Import API integration and generate an access token.
+You'll also learn how to push data to the Import API after the source has been configured."

 product-type: "connect"
 content-type: "guide"
 content-id: "create-import-api-source"

+key: "import-api-connect"

 layout: tutorial

-permalink: /developers/stitch-connect/guides/create-import-api-integration-with-stitch-connect
+# -------------------------- #
+#      GUIDE PAGE INFO       #
+# -------------------------- #

+## This is used only on the /stitch-connect/guides page.
+doc-type: "tutorial"
-icon:
+icon: source
 order: 5

-summary: "Using the Stitch Connect API, create a new Import API integration and generate an access token.
-You'll also learn how to push data to the Import API after the source has been configured."
-## This is used only on the /stitch-connect/guides page.
 description: "Create an Import API integration using the Stitch Connect API."